wildVeli/CompaniesList/README.md

 If you want to use this in your local you need this packages:
 	-ng add @angular/material (used for the infinite scroll list).

-This client calls my REST API CompaniesList, it's in my repository too.
+This client calls my REST API CompaniesService, it's in my repository too.

 # CompaniesList